prompted365/harpoon-poc-edition/MEETING_READY.md

 ### If They're Interested (90% Likely)

 **Say**: "What's the best next step?
-We can start integration next week—our team can have a basic connection working in 2-3 days."
+I'm ready to start integration next week—I can have a basic connection working in 2-3 days."

 **Offer**: "Would it help if we drafted a 2-week pilot plan with specific success criteria?"